 Prime picnic spot

 Big Rock Falls, in the Mountain Pine Ridge Forest Reserve.
 Travelers and locals alike make the steep but short descent down to the large pools at the base of this impressive, 150-foot-tall waterfall.
 Pack a lunch and spend a few hours lazing in the pools, swimming against the current toward the base of the falls, and enjoying the beautiful setting.

 How to spend a lazy Sunday

-On Ambergris Caye: Cycle the beach to Estel’s Dine by the Sea, the oldest establishment in San Pedro town.
+If you’re on Ambergris Caye, cycle the beach or take a golf cart to Estel’s Dine by the Sea, the oldest establishment in San Pedro Town.
 Live music, epic portions of BBQ, build-your-own breakfasts, lobster omelettes, and spicy Bloody Marys are the theme, so plan a long ride beforehand to build up your appetite.
 Then head five miles north to Matachica Resort for a spa treatment.
 If you didn’t overindulge at Estel’s, the tequila fish tacos and coconut mojitos at Matachica’s Mambo Restaurant are outstanding.